Transferring Deezer and Spotify playlists: a complete guide (and vice versa)

 Option B — TuneMyMusic / Soundiiz / FreeYourMusic

-• FreeYourMusic also covers Spotify → Deezer.
+• FreeYourMusic also supports Spotify → Deezer.

-1. Prepare your accounts
+1. Get your accounts in order

-2. Allow connection
+2. Authorize the connection

 3. Choose exactly what you want to transfer